CODE-ID/Python_Crash_Course_May_2020/README.md

 # CODE-ID: WORKFLOW
-## Webinar and online workshop, 1-3 May 2020
+## Webinar and Online Workshop, 1-3 May 2020
 This repository contains all the example files and source code that were used in the workshop. <br/>
 Author: Gilang Arenza & Zuardin Akbar